deepshamenghani/R_Python_Reticulate/README.md

 ### Skills demonstrated:
 * Pulling data with APIs in Python using Flask
 * Collaborating between Python and R using Reticulate
-* Data cleaning, and exploratory data analysis
-* Data Visualization using GGPlot in R
 * Techincal writing

 ### Notes